hyrwork/react-native-row/README.md

 Optionally import `View` from this package instead of from `react-native` and all of your `<View/>` components can use dial as well.

-    import { View, Row } from react-native-row
+    import Row, { View } from react-native-row

     <View dial={5}>
       <View style={{width: 50, height: 50, backgroundColor: 'powderblue'}} />